Caudell Hall 316

-The Speech-Language-Hearing Clinic provides speech, language, and hearing services to individuals of all ages.
-Services are provided by graduate students in the Speech-Language Pathology Department under the direct supervision of faculty and professional staff members who are licensed by New York State and hold the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
+The Speech-Language-Hearing Clinic at Buffalo State provides speech, language, and hearing services to individuals of all ages.
+Evaluation and therapy services are provided by graduate students in the Speech-Language Pathology Department under the direct supervision of faculty and professional staff who are licensed by New York State and hold the Certificate of Clinical Competence from the American Speech-Language-Hearing Association.

-State-of-the-art equipment aids clinic staff in the diagnosis and remediation of a variety of disorders, including articulation and phonological disorders; language impairments in children; aphasia; hearing, voice, and fluency disorders; and traumatic brain injury.
-The staff also works with people who wish to modify their accents.
-Services are free to Buffalo State students.
+State-of-the-art equipment aids clinic staff in the diagnosis and remediation of a variety of disorders, including articulation and phonological disorders; language impairments in children; aphasia; hearing; voice; and fluency disorders; and traumatic brain injury.
+Staff also work with individuals who wish to modify their accents.
+Services are currently free.

-The Buffalo State Speech-Language-Hearing Clinic does not discriminate in the delivery of clinical services on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability.
+The Speech-Language-Hearing Clinic does not discriminate in the delivery of clinical services on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability.